Sarah Butler likes making things.

 Working with movement, embroidery, poetry, film, wearable structure, and vocal harmonies, she is interested in exploring how the weaving of seemingly separate mediums can result in something surprising and honest.

-Sarah designs and builds large-scale, wearable pieces on commission & for her own performance-based productions.
-Her flowerhead wearable sculptures have been featured in both film & live performances, including short films Year 31 (2023) by MUDA & BLACK.ECO (2021) by Shauna Davis , as well as at Navel LA (2019), and the DTLA Art Walk (2017).
-Sarah’s short film To the Bones of this Home won first place in the Franconia Sculpture Park Short Film Festival in 2021 & Alder SIFF in 2022, and can be seen on Dance Filmmaking.
-Her photography-embroidery work has been shown as a part of IGNITE LA, MdW Fair, Good Hands, and Seattle’s Capitol Hill Art Walk.
+Sarah designs and builds large-scale, wearable pieces as a part of her Flowerhead series, both on commission & for her own performance-based productions.
+She has shown film work with 0→1 gallery (NL, 2024) and won first place in the Franconia Sculpture Park Short Film Festival in 2021 & Alder SIFF in 2022.
+Sarah’s 35mm photography-embroidery work has been shown as a part of IGNITE LA, MdW Fair, Good Hands, and Seattle’s Capitol Hill Art Walk.
 Her chalk art, pen drawings, and menu design work have been featured in LA establishments including Pantry LA, Petty Cash Taqueria, Gold Line, and Sari Sari Store.
+Along with her visual work, Sarah builds multilayered vocal harmonies and lyrics for her own acapella compositions, often working in tunnels, stairwells, and other unusual resonant spaces.
+She has two albums available on Bandcamp.